lelit/pglast/docs/ast.rst

    .. attribute:: name
       :type: str

-      column, constraint, or trigger to act on,
+      Column, constraint, or trigger to act on,
       * or tablespace

    .. attribute:: num
       :type: int16

-      attribute number for columns referenced by
+      Attribute number for columns referenced by
       * number

    .. attribute:: newowner
       :type: RoleSpec*

-      None

    .. attribute:: def_
       :type: Node

-      definition of new column, index,
+      Definition of new column, index,
       * constraint, or parent table

    .. attribute:: behavior